Michael Wilbon compares Jerry Jones to a slave owner

 The take-a-knee protests roiling the NFL escalated once again on Sunday, when Vice President Mike Pence walked out of the Indianapolis Colts-San Francisco 49ers game, after 23 members of 49ers did not stand for the anthem.

-Later that day, after his team’s loss to the Green Bay Packers, Mr. Jones told reporters that players who refuse to stand the anthem will be benched.
+Later that day, after his team’s loss to the Green Bay Packers, Mr. Jones told reporters that players who refuse to stand for the anthem will be benched.

 “If there’s anything that is disrespectful to the flag, then we will not play,” Mr. Jones said.
 “Understand?
 We will not … if we are disrespecting the flag, then we will not play.
 Period.”